The Royal Oak

 The beautiful Grade II listed Royal Oak at Leighterton is thought to date from the 1700s to 1800s.
 In recent years, the building has undergone extensive renovation which saw it carefully restored whilst ensuring that it stayed faithful to its origins.

-Your hosts, Will and Kat, are proud to be the custodians of this quintessentially English country pub, serving local and regional ales, ciders and perries, high quality locally sourced food and a range of great value wines, all wrapped up in warm, convivial hospitality.
+We are proud to be the custodians of this quintessentially English country pub, serving local and regional ales, ciders and perries, high quality locally sourced food and a range of great value wines, all wrapped up in warm, convivial hospitality.

 With a true Cotswold village pub atmosphere, the Royal Oak offers roaring log fires in winter and a pretty walled garden for outdoor dining in summer.
 BBC’s Doomsday Reloaded described the Royal Oak as "more likely a village pub than many in the Cotswolds".

 Ample parking is provided in our private car park within the grounds of the pub.

 Whether you’d like a three-course lunch, dinner, a simple bar snack, or just a relaxing drink, the Royal Oak will offer you a warm welcome in an idyllic country setting.

 The Royal Oak is a few miles south-west of Tetbury, surrounded by rolling countryside and picturesque Cotswold villages.
 Badminton, Highgrove House, Westonbirt Arboretum and the Cotswold Way are within a stone’s throw.
 Bristol, Bath, Cheltenham and Cirencester are a short drive away.
 Our GPS co-ordinates are: 51.6193° N, 2.2564° W